State / Territory Benefits - Mississippi

 Summary: The State of Mississippi offers special benefits for its military Service members and Veterans including Tax Exemptions on Military Pay and Retired Military Pay, Property Tax Exemptions, State Employment Assistance and Preferences, Education and Tuition Assistance, Special Military Vehicle Tags, as well as Hunting and Fishing License privileges.
 Eligibility for some benefits may depend on residency, military component, and Veteran disability status.

 State Benefit Highlights and Eligibility

-State Tax Advantage: $15,000.00 military pay exempt.
+State Tax Advantage: $15,000.00 military pay exemption.
 Compensation which qualifies for exclusion includes payment received for inactive duty training (monthly or special drills or meetings,) active duty training (summer camps, special schools) and for state active duty (emergency duty.)

 Eligibility: Mississippi National Guard and Reserve Service members.

 Military Spouses Residency Relief Act (MSRRA): This Act allows Spouses of military personnel who move to Mississippi due to the Service member's duty assignment to keep their former residency for tax purposes.
 This does not apply if the Spouse is already a resident of Mississippi.
 Eligible Spouses should claim an exemption from Mississippi income tax withholding on a revised Form 89-350 to be filed with their employers.
 NOTE: This exemption only applies to the Spouse of the Service member.
 The Service member is still subject to Mississippi income tax on non-military income.

 Eligibility: The following requirements must be met by the Spouse:

 Currently reside in Mississippi solely to live with the Service member,

 Service member resides in Mississippi in compliance with military orders,